Suresh-Shrestha1/CRUD-Operation/README.md

-CRUD operation
+# CRUD operation

--Simple Create, Read, Update, Delete functionality using PHP and MySQL perfect for beginners.
+- Simple Create, Read, Update, Delete functionality using PHP and MySQL perfect for beginners.

-The documentation will be upload in the future.
+**The documentation will be upload in the future.**